open-education-polito/fare-invenio-framework/README.md

 # License

-This code is licensed under a GNU Affero General Public License, v3.
+This code is licensed under a MIT License, v3.
 See the LICENSE.md file for extended info, and the license files inside each module's repository.